Wanna Play A Show at 5BAR?

 Payment:

 3. Little story: as a former touring musician (here is a song I wrote, recorded, and was on the album cover for) I totally want to make this the best possible show I can for you, for our guests, and even for myself.
 We can only do so much and need each other to all pitch in and help in all the ways we can.
 I want to pay artists loads, buckets, piles of cash moneys, but we simply aren’t there yet.
 We’re just a baby bar still.
 I toured through the Great Recession 2008-2010 when I was a barista still, we’d start tours already in the hole from filling a band-van gas tank.
 I’ve played a show that started in Texas, when I lived in Seattle and had to drive more than an entire day, through my 23rd birthday, just to start a tour.
-Then we didn’t get paid by the club, loads of touring stories if you wanna catch them
+Then we didn’t get paid by the club, loads of touring stories if you wanna catch them.
+All of that to say, I’ve been on loads of stages, writing songs while on tour, crashing on too many floors in random cities, it was quite the life.
+I’m so happy to offer a stage for you =]

-4. Guaranty / fee: to pay music rights, keep the back room heated, repair cords and speakers, pay rent and cleaning, security at the door, and all the other expenses is quite a tab.
-We are reinvesting it into the next band and the next show.
-In your message include what your guaranty or fee is.
-We are happy to to make anything possible, art is complicated and that makes it beautiful.
+4. Guaranty / fee: to pay music rights, keep the back room heated, repair cords and speakers, pay rent and cleaning, other staffing needs and all the other expenses is quite a tab.
+We built a box office and happily share 80% of the door with the entertainers.
+We keep only 20% to cover our costs (cords, other above)

 Music Selection Restrictions (Boring Lawyer Stuff):

-2. Our live music is through ASCAP and BMI, oh it’s costly but we make it happen.
+2. Our live music is through Touch Tunes, ASCAP and BMI, oh it’s costly but we make it happen

 Previous